How to deploy Hymalaia on your local machine

 api_server

 may take some time.
-If you see “This site can’t be reached” in your browser despite all containers being up and running, check theapi_server
+If you see “This site can’t be reached” in your browser despite all containers being up and running, check the api_server

-Once completed, Hymalaia will be running on http://localhost:3000.
+logs and make sure you see “Application startup complete”.Once completed, Hymalaia will be running on http://localhost:3000.

 On the initial visit, Hymalaia will prompt for a GenAI API key.